Vue53

 Visualized Concepts

-In addition to studios and one- and two-bedroom apartments, Vue53 offers amenities such as a game room, an exercise room, and outdoor sun decks, including a large communal roof deck that provides sweeping views of the city’s South and West Sides.
-A Target store occupies two-thirds of the ground-floor commercial space, providing the area with much-needed neighborhood-serving retail.
+In addition to studios and one- and two-bedroom apartments, Vue53 offers amenities such as a game room, an exercise room, and outdoor sun decks, including a large communal roof deck that provides sweeping views of Nichols Park and the city’s South and West Sides.

 Although open to all, Vue53 is tailored to appeal to design-savvy University of Chicago graduate students, faculty and staff, with its exposed concrete interiors and two-story collaborative study spaces.
-In addition, fifteen percent of the units are dedicated to affordable housing, reinforcing the neighborhood’s already diverse community.
+In addition, fifteen percent or 40 apartments of the units are dedicated to affordable housing reserved for Hyde Park residents as defined by the City of Chicago, reinforcing the neighborhood’s already diverse community.